What is customer churn risk?

 But here’s where it gets interesting: unless your product is particularly bad or you haven’t hit PMF, the majority of your customers are churning for avoidable reasons.

 Identifying churn risk helps you prevent customer attrition due to factors under your control.
 Your retention rates and net revenue will rise as a result.
+You’ll also strengthen customer loyalty by addressing friction points early.

 Proactively act on data sources to reduce churn

-For example, you might notice a particular user segment has been inactive for a while.
+For example, you might notice a particular segment has been inactive for a while.
 You could reach out through tooltips, guides, or other communication channels to reengage and turn them into active users.

 Prevent negative reviews